Wall Street takes a breath ahead of another week full of potential swings

-NEW YORK (AP) — U.S. stocks are drifting Monday ahead of potential flashpoints looming later in the week week that could mean more sharp swings for financial markets.
+NEW YORK (AP) — U.S. stocks are drifting Monday ahead of potential flashpoints looming later in the week that could bring more sharp swings for financial markets.

-The S&P 500 was up 0.1% in early trading, coming off a winning week in its whipsaw ride that's been taking investors on a roller coaster for weeks.
-The Dow Jones Industrial Average was up 198 points, or 0.5%, as of 9:35 a.m.
+The S&P 500 was virtually unchanged in morning trading, coming off a winning week in its whipsaw ride that's been rattling investors for weeks.
+The Dow Jones Industrial Average was up 145 points, or 0.4%, as of 10:15 a.m.
 Eastern time, and the Nasdaq composite was 0.1% lower.

 The relatively calm trading offers a respite following historic swings that have come as hopes rise and fall that President Donald Trump may back down on his tariffs, which investors expect would otherwise cause a recession.
-The S&P 500 has nearly halved its drop that had taken it almost 20% below its record set earlier this year.
+The S&P 500 has roughly halved its drop that had taken it nearly 20% below its record set earlier this year.

 This upcoming week will feature earnings reports from some of Wall Street’s most influential companies, including Amazon, Apple, Meta Platforms and Microsoft.
-Their performance carries huge sway on the market because they’ve inflated to become the biggest by far in terms of size.
+Their performances carry huge sway over the market because they’ve inflated to become the biggest by far in terms of size.

 Outside of Big Tech, executives from Caterpillar, Exxon Mobil and McDonald's may also offer clues about how they're seeing economic conditions play out.
 Several companies across industries have recently been slashing their estimates for upcoming profit or pulling their forecasts completely because of uncertainty about what will happen with Trump's tariffs.

+“We heard more plans to mitigate tariff impacts than in prior months and than during 2018” from U.S. companies, including pre-ordering, shifting production and increasing prices for their own products, according to Bank of America strategist Savita Subramanian.
+But she also said in a report that she's seeing “some indications of a pause: no hiring/no firing, no new projects/no cancellations etc.”

 Domino’s Pizza was flipping between small losses and gains after it reported weaker profit for the latest quarter than analysts expected.
-Echoing other CEOs recently, the pizza chain’s Russell Weiner highlighted how companies control what they can, while calling the global economic environment “challenging.”
+The pizza chain’s CEO, Russell Weiner, called the global economic environment “challenging,” and its stock was most recently up 0.7%

-DoorDash added 0.6% after Deliveroo, the food delivery service based in London, said it received a proposed takeover offer for $3.6 billion.
-Deliveroo announced the bid after markets closed in Europe on Friday, and it on Monday suspended its stock buyback program due to the offer.
+DoorDash added 1.2% after Deliveroo, the food delivery service based in London, said it heard from DoorDash about a possible cash offer to take over the company.

-But most reports Wall Street has received so far has focused on data from before Trump’s “Liberation Day” on April 2, when he announced tariffs that could affect imports from countries worldwide.
-That could raise the stakes for upcoming jobs reports, including Friday’s, which will show how many workers employers hired during all of April.
+But most reports Wall Street has received so far have focused on data from before Trump’s “Liberation Day” on April 2, when he announced tariffs that could affect imports from countries worldwide.
+That could raise the stakes for upcoming reports on the U.S. job market, including Friday’s, which will show how many workers employers hired during all of April.

 Economists expect it to show a slowdown in hiring down to 125,000 from 228,000 in March.